Afshintm/bank-customer-churn-prediction/README.md

 # bank-customer-churn-prediction
-This is a deep nural network model for predicting bank customer churn
+This is a deep neural network model for predicting bank customer churn